Menu

 An old picture of Ravada Chandrasekhar

-• Then the police opened fire on orders from the Executive Magistrate and the DIG.
+• Then the police received open fire orders from the Executive Magistrate and the DIG.

 Newspaper clippings related to Koothuparamba firing